 Health Conditions Related to Genetic Changes

-Dozens of PSEN1 gene variants (also known as mutations) have been identified in patients with early-onset Alzheimer disease, a degenerative brain condition that begins before age 65.
-Variants in the PSEN1 gene are the most common cause of early-onset Alzheimer disease, accounting for up to 70 percent of cases.
+Dozens of PSEN1 gene variants (also known as mutations) have been identified in patients with early-onset Alzheimer's disease, a degenerative brain condition that begins before age 65.
+Variants in the PSEN1 gene are the most common cause of early-onset Alzheimer's disease, accounting for up to 70 percent of cases.

 At least one variant (also known as a mutation) in the PSEN1 gene has been found to cause hidradenitis suppurativa, a chronic skin disease characterized by recurrent boil-like lumps (nodules) under the skin that develop in hair follicles.
 The nodules tend to become inflamed and painful, and they produce significant scarring as they heal.